jugmac00/flask-reuploaded/docs/getting_started.rst

         @app.route('/', methods=['GET', 'POST'])
         def upload():
            ...
-           # save the filename, You will need it when you want to serve the files.
+           # Assign the filename to a variable, as you will need it when you want to serve the files.
            filename = photos.save(request.files['photo'])

 4. Serve your files (manually):